 I've been so entranced by the Mexican food, that I totally forgot about my other favorites, and recently I realized I've been missing really good Thai food.
 I haven't seen ANY Thai restaurants in my travels.
 Zip.
 None.
 Nada.
 So a few weeks ago I went on a hunt.
 I happily found a pretty decent Thai restaurant, but it's a good 30-minute drive.
 Multiple sad faces to that. 🙁 🙁

 First, let me say that I almost never do anything Asian or Indian because of the chopping, slicing and usually long and obscure list of ingredients.
 Next, let me tell you - that is NOT the case with this recipe.
-It's really easy, especially when you use the preseasoned and baked tofu.
-If you want to season and bake your own, please do – it’s really not hard, and the results are delicious.
-Try this recipe for Maple Miso Baked Tofu – maybe add a few tablespoons of peanut butter into the marinade for a peanutty flavor.
-However, if you’re feeling kinda lazy, grab the Nasoya, you won’t be disappointed!
+It's really easy, especially when you use preseasoned and baked tofu.
+Look for various brands in the tofu section at the grocery store.

 I decided to slice the vegetables with my spiralizer, so I could get some pretty curly ribbons.
 If you don't have one, feel free to use a regular vegetable peeler, or a mandoline, or just a sharp knife to cut the vegetables nice and thin.
 BUT - Why don't you have a spiralizer?
 It makes summer vegetables so much more fun!